RonP3/blog/_posts/2020-10-09-authentication-and-authorization-in-dropwizard-app.markdown

 <br />
 There are several authentication schemes that is used by the HTTP authentication framework.
 In this post, we will talk about the "Basic" authentication schemes for simplicity.
 An important note: In Basic scheme, the user ID and password are passed in base64-encoding over the network.
 HTTPS/TLS should be used if you are using this scheme.
-The reason for this is that base64 is reversible encoding, as you willin this post.
+The reason for this is that base64 is reversible encoding, as you will see in this post.
 <br />
 <br />
 The Basic scheme flow: